 Cardiac rehabilitation (cardiac rehab) is a personalized program of education and exercise.
 The supervised program is designed to improve health in those with heart disease.
 It's often recommended after a heart attack or heart surgery.

-Cardiac rehabilitation often involves exercise training, emotional support and education about lifestyle changes to reduce your heart disease risk, such as eating a heart-healthy diet, keeping a healthy weight and quitting smoking.
+Cardiac rehabilitation involves exercise training, emotional support and education about a heart-healthy lifestyle.
+Healthy lifestyle habits include eating a nutritious diet, managing weight and quitting smoking.

-Research has found that cardiac rehabilitation programs can reduce your risk of death from heart disease and reduce your risk of future heart problems.
-The American Heart Association and American College of Cardiology recommend cardiac rehabilitation programs.
+Research shows that cardiac rehabilitation can reduce the risk of future heart problems and death from heart disease.
+The American Heart Association and American College of Cardiology recommend cardiac rehabilitation.